siyanhu/GS-CPR/README.md

 ```

-And then run the below command to render the synthetic images based on the `coarse_poses`.
+And then run the following command to render the synthetic images based on the `coarse_poses`.
 ```
 # generate rendered images based on coarse poses for 7Scenes
 bash script_render_pred_7s.sh